Families of Berkovich spaces: Links with etale and smooth morphisms

-{\em Conclusion.} Let~$t$ be the image of~$y$ on~$T$.
-The categories of finite \'etale covers of the germ~$(T_0,t)$ and~$(T,t)$ are naturally equivalent (both are equivalent to the category of finite \'etale~$\hres(t)$-algebra, \cite{brk2} th.
-3.4.1).
+Let~$t$ be the image of~$y$ in~$T$.
+The categories of finite \'etale covers of the germ~$(T_0,t)$ and~$(T,t)$ are naturally equivalent (both are equivalent to the category of finite \'etale~$\hr t$-algebras, \cite{berkovich1993} \Th 3.4.1).
 Therefore there exists: